 o SCPTA Convention- SCPTA holds an annual convention in April or May, offering workshops for all PTA leaders, from presidents to committee members, in all areas of PTA work.

-o Summer Leadership Conference – Usually held in July, this conference will help to kick start your PTA and get you off to a great start.
+o Summer Leadership Conference – Usually held in July, this conference will help get you off to a great start.
 Offerings include workshops for all PTA leaders and other stakeholders who are interested in the welfare of children and youth in your school and community.

 o District /Council Conferences and Meetings- The Districts/Councils of the South Carolina PTA have meetings, conferences, seminars, and schools of instruction to provide leadership development to local PTAs and PTSAs.
-To find out about your district, contact the District President in the welcome letter or the South Carolina PTA office at firstname.lastname@example.org or by calling 803-765-0806 or 800-743-3782.
+To find out about your district, contact the District President in the welcome letter or the South Carolina PTA office at email@example.com or 803-765-0806.

-All PTA local units must meet the following requirements and to remain in good standing with the South Carolina PTA and the national PTA.
-Units that lose this designation are in-eligible to receive PTA benefits and awards and risk the discontinuation of their 501.c.3 federal tax-exempt status.
+All PTA local units must meet the following requirements to remain in good standing with the South Carolina PTA and the national PTA.
+Units that lose this designation are ineligible to receive PTA benefits and awards and risk the discontinuation of their 501.c.3 federal tax-exempt status.

 c Be organized and chartered under the authority of the SCPTA.